Erythropoietin: Mechanism of action

 Erythropoietin has been shown to exert its effects by binding to the erythropoietin receptor (EpoR).
 EPO binds to the erythropoietin receptor on the red cell progenitor surface and activates a JAK2 signalling cascade.
 This initiates the STAT5, PIK3 and Ras MAPK pathways.
 This results in differentiation, survival and proliferation of the erythroid cell.
 SOCS1, SOCS3 and CIS are also expressed which act as negative regulators of the cytokine signal.

 High level erythropoietin receptor expression is localized to erythroid progenitor cells.
 While there are reports that EPO receptors are found in a number of other tissues, such as heart, muscle, kidney and peripheral/central nervous tissue, those results are confounded by nonspecificity of reagents such as anti-EpoR antibodies.
 In controlled experiments, a functional EPO receptor is not detected in those tissues.
 In the bloodstream, red cells themselves do not express erythropoietin receptor, so cannot respond to EPO.
 However, indirect dependence of red cell longevity in the blood on plasma erythropoietin levels has been reported, a process termed neocytolysis.
 In addition, there is conclusive evidence that EPO receptor expression is upregulated in brain injury.

 Synthesis and regulation

 Erythropoietin levels in blood are quite low in the absence of anemia, at around 10 mU/mL.
 However, in hypoxic stress, EPO production may increase up to 1000-fold, reaching 10 000 mU/mL of blood.
-In adults, EPO is synthesized mainly by interstitial cells in the peritubular capillary bed of the renal cortex, with additional amounts being produced in the liver, and the pericytes in the brain.
+In adults, EPO is mainly synthesized by peritubular fibroblast-like type-1 interstitial cells in the deep renal cortex, with additional amounts being produced in the liver, and the pericytes in the brain.
 Regulation is believed to rely on a feedback mechanism measuring blood oxygenation and iron availability.
 Constitutively synthesized transcription factors for EPO, known as hypoxia-inducible factors, are hydroxylated and proteosomally digested in the presence of oxygen and iron.
 During normoxia GATA2 inhibits the promoter region for EPO.
 GATA2 levels decrease during hypoxia and allow the promotion of EPO production.